johnph/simple-transaction-part2/ReadMe.md

 There's a need for the microservices to communicate with each other to let other services know when changes happen or to get dependent information.
 Here, in our sample , both Synchronous and Asynchronous mechanism are used to establish communication between microservices.

 Message based asynchronous communication is used to trigger a event.
 It's a point-to-point communication with a single receiver.
 This means when a message is published to the queue, there's a single receiver that consumes the message for processing.
-The below diagram depicts the communication between "Publisher / Scheduler" and "Receiver"
+The below diagram show the communication between "Publisher / Scheduler" and "Receiver through message bus"

 ![](/images/asynchronous-communication.PNG)